 Learn about writing and publishing.
 Meet other teens who share your interests.
 Talk about short stories, novels, and films.
 Have your application story critiqued.
 Brainstorm new ideas, write a first draft, receive feedback, and rewrite.
 Attend readings by the authors.
 Give your own public reading.
 Learn about submitting for publication, and send off your story at our submission party.

 The workshop is small, with a maximum of 20 participants.
 Admission is based solely on the strength of the application story.

-Workshop tuition is $1200 and includes all workshop-related costs, including housing and meals, but does not include transportation to and from Pittsburgh.
-A limited pool of financial aid is available for students who cannot otherwise attend the workshop.
+Tuition for the onsite workshop is $1200; this includes all workshop-related costs, including housing and meals, but does not include transportation to and from Pittsburgh.
+Tuition for the digital workshop is $300.
+Financial aid is available for students who cannot otherwise attend the workshop.